 and the bottom line.

 The key focus when it comes to products in the water industry is total expenditure (totex), which looks at the whole-life cost of an asset rather than the initial outlay.
-“The value of totex really shines when it comes to maintenance,” explains Chris Cruise, Industry Sector Manager, RS Components.
+“The value of totex really shines when it comes to maintenance,” explains Damian Wynne, Industry Sector Manager, RS Components.
 “Put very simply, if you have a plant that costs £1m to buy new or you can keep an existing plant running for half that amount, then assuming there is no technological advantage, it may make sense to maintain and repair the existing plant.”

 “The answer is to have a reliable set of approved suppliers you can trust to have the products you need in stock, at a price you are willing to pay and that can deliver when and where you need it,” adds Alder.
 “Part of this process is working with suppliers to identify what the business-critical products are and making sure that they have this core list stocked at all times.”